National Museum of Women in the Arts: Outreach committees

 The museum created its network of national and international committees in 1984.
 As of 2022, there are 28 outreach committees with over 3,000 members in the United States and around the world.
 The committees promote the museum's mission, advocate for regional women artists, and serve as NMWA ambassadors.
 The committees also helps to present the museum's Women to Watch exhibition series which features emerging or underrepresented artists from the states and countries where committees exist.

 Operations

 The museum is located at 1250 New York Avenue and H Street N.W.
 The closest Washington Metro stations are Metro Center or McPherson Square stations.
 The museum is open Tuesday to Sunday 10 a.m. to 5 p.m.
-Admission is $16 for adults, $13 for adults 70+ and D.C. residents, and free for members, visitors 21 and under, and visitors with disabilities and personal care attendants.
+Admission is $16 for adults, $13 for adults 65+, students and educators, veterans, Native tribal members, and D.C. residents, and free for members, visitors 21 and under, and visitors with disabilities.
 Admission is free to all on the first Sunday and second Wednesday of every month.
 The museum shop shares the same hours as the museum.